LEN Europa Cup

-The LEN Europa Cup is a new event for national water polo teams organized by LEN.
+The LEN Europa Cup was an event for national water polo teams organized by LEN.

+It was first held in 2018 and ran again in 2019 with both men's and women's tournaments.
+Since the 2019 edition, there have been no further editions or official announcements, and the competition appears to have been discontinued.

 Competition format

 The competition format consists of two phases: Preliminary and Super Final, each stage being held over a weekend.